tbklang/documentation/docs_src/implementation/38-meta.md

     Statement,
     Statement)`  | `bool`        | Replace a given `Statement` (the first argument) with another `Statement` (the second argument), returns `true` if the replacement is successful, `false` otherwise |

-TODO: Add an example of it being used here please

 A real example from the source code is how the dependency generator replaces occurences of the `FunctionCall` AST node `sizeof(...)` with an `IntegerLiteral` containing some numeric number.
 The idea is that `sizeof(ubyte)` should be replaced with an `IntegerLiteral` containing the number $1$ (the number of bytes of the `ubyte` type).

 The implementation of this starts of with a `FunctionCall` node called `funcCall` and we then obtain the name of the function being called with `funcCall.getName()`, we do this to ensure that we are observing `sizeof(...)`: